YIGUIz/processing-kit/README.md

 2.cow_distribute.param(Parameter file-Need to modify) 📝

-3.Province: The province code(Fixed file)
+3.Province: The province code(no header line;columns are the code of province and province)

-4.Farm: The Farm code(Fixed file)
+4.Farm: The Farm code(no header line;columns are the code of farm and farm)

 5.Example-data: Contains the id (Can be replace)

 ###O(∩_∩)O###

 二.
 Trace_Family